Anvil — AI Coding Assistant

 xAI Grok

-Grok-3, Grok-3-mini — xAI’s latest models with competitive pricing.
+Grok-4, Grok-3, Grok-3-mini — xAI’s latest models with competitive pricing.

 Ollama Cloud